Alireza-Nikzad/YOLOv5-Autonomous-Detection/README.md

 What this project does:

-- Uses YOLOv5 (small version) for real-time object detection
+- Uses YOLOv5 for real-time object detection
 - Detects cars, pedestrians, and other road objects
 - Demonstrates how detection works in the context of autonomous driving